NeoRame/homebridge-ambiback/README.md

 First of all you need to have [Homebridge](https://github.com/nfarina/homebridge) installed.
 Refer to the repo for instructions.
-Then run the following command to install `homebridge-http-switch`
+Then run the following command to install `homebridge-ambiback`

 ```
 sudo npm install -g homebridge-ambiback